Karuso1/QuantumOX/README.md

 ## About

 QuantumOX is a personal project by **Kartik**.
 It's a proof-of-concept that even simple games like Tic-Tac-Toe can benefit from serious AI techniques.

+## License

+QuantumOX is released under the **MIT License.**
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, as long as you include the original copyright notice.

+For full license text, see [LICENSE](https://github.com/Karuso1/QuantumOX/blob/main/LICENSE)